Skip to main content

 Premium

-Notional value of open positions: Last Price × OI × 100 (contract multiplier).
+Notional value of open positions: Last Price ร— OI ร— 100 (contract multiplier).
 Displayed in K/M format.

 GEX

-Gamma exposure contribution: |Γ| × OI × 100 × Spot, with the sign set by contract type (Call = +, Put = −).
-Calls show as positive (blue); puts show as negative (green).
+Each contract's gamma exposure contribution, derived by our proprietary GammaBaba gamma engine from the strike's gamma and open interest, with the sign set by contract type (Call = +, Put = โˆ’).
+Calls show as positive (blue); puts show as negative (red).
 This is what the heatmap cells aggregate.

 Last Updated